 Since 2002 I have been an avid fan of Tesco.com.
 However, a couple of years ago, I decided to switch to Lidl, after feeling that shopping bills were getting too expensive.
 I loved the fact that at Lidl I was always surprised at how little my shopping was costing, rather than at Tesco always being horrified at how much it added up to.

 Another plus for Lidl is that, when choosing an item, you only really have to choose between option A and option B. The shopping process is so much quicker than in the major supermarkets, where even deciding which tin of beans to buy can take a huge amount of brain power!

 It's not all good news

-This offers the best of both (or all) worlds and now I can go back to the convenience of online shopping, while still making sure that I am getting fantastic value for money.
+This offers the best of both (or all) worlds and I can have the convenience of online shopping, while still making sure that I am getting fantastic value for money.

 Once registered for MySupermarket, you can choose a store to shop in, then complete your online shopping as normal.
 The genius of the website is that it actually suggests product swaps which would save you money - this could be switching to a cheaper brand, to a different product size or to a similar product.

 It also compares the price of your shopping basket in other major supermarkets, such as Morrisons, Sainsbury's, Asda and Aldi, and if you find that your basket will be cheaper in another store, you can simply transfer your basket to that other store in one click.